BJP churning out fake news items; bringing in 'tourists' from outside in poll-bound Bengal: TMC | Politics

 BJP churning out fake news items; bringing in 'tourists' from outside in poll-bound Bengal: TMC

-The Trinamool Congress on Wednesday accused the BJP of producing fake news items and described saffron party leaders visiting West Bengal from outside the state in the poll-bound state as ''tourists'' who have no idea of its heritage and language.
+The Trinamool Congress on Wednesday accused the BJP of producing fake news items and described saffron party leaders visiting West Bengal from outside the state as ''tourists'' who have no idea of its heritage and language.
 Senior TMC MP and party spokesperson Dr Kakoli Ghosh Dastidar also charged the BJP with seeking to cling to power by ''killing people, instigating riots and dividing people''.

 ''They (BJP) are flush with cash.
 They have deployed some youngsters in a big building to churn out one fake news after another,'' she said.
 Referring to certain videos and news items being circulated on social media, Ghosh Dastidar described them as ''fake news produced from the factory of the BJP''.